nbegga1/ansible-httpd-app/README.md

 This role deploys an httpd application, by installing httpd and running it as a service.

-Next to that it deploys a default Apache webserver will be listening on a specified port.
+Next to that it deploys a default Apache webserver that is listening on a specified port.

-To access the webserver this role also installs firewalld and runs it a service.
+To securely access the webserver this role also installs firewalld and runs it a service.
 Also it configures the firewall so that the webserver will be accessible on the specified port.

 Requirements